iscbel/cse15l-lab-reports/LabReport3.md

 ![find desktop](/pictures/findesktop.png)

 Here we can see there is significantly less files/directories that were found when we added a word next to `find`.
 It just filters what we're trying to look for.

+Now that I've explained a little basics on what `find` is used for, I will be showing my research on command-line options/ alternative ways to use the command and show 2 examples for each.

+## 1: Using `-or`